camptocamp/c2cgeoportal/doc/developer/debugging.rst

 Clone and build c2cgeoportal, see :ref:`developer_server_side`.

-If it's not already done copy the file ``docker-compose.override.sample.yaml`` to ``docker-compose.override.yaml``.
+If it is not already done, copy the file ``docker-compose.override.sample.yaml`` to ``docker-compose.override.yaml``.
 Be sure that the volumes for c2cgeoportal are uncommented.